 Most importantly, you’ll want to run interviews with a mix of current and prospective students and their parents to discover what they like or don’t like about your institution or programs.
 Using the information you’ve collected internally, create an interview guide that walks them through their decision making process.
 If they are a new student, you could ask them to think back on what made them consider your school in the first place.
 Some sample questions might be:

 - What convinced you that this school was the best fit?

 - What did it feel like when you were accepted?

 - Did you have any doubts along the way?
 If so, what were they?

 Interviews will provide you with the greatest insights, but if you’re pressed for time, a survey with a similar set of questions could be useful.
 The data you capture might not be as rich, but you’ll still uncover some meaningful insights and may be surprised by the response.

 Once you’ve gathered the necessary data, you’ll want to create a formal document that can be shared among your team and refined over time.
 To help get you started we’ve created an easy-to-use Powerpoint template along with a few additional resources in our Personas for Higher Education Toolkit.
-You can also find a few good examples online, including this one from Penn State, and this one from the University of Louisiana.
+You can also find a few good examples online, including this one from Yale University, and this one from the University of Louisiana.

 Now that you understand the meaning of the student persona, its general purpose, and how to create one, you can move on to refining it in the following sections.
 The following articles will help you to get more specific about your student personas and even introduce you to the concepts of multiple, negative, and alumni personas.
 They all contribute to a more dignified and specific marketing approach that will bring your higher ed institution closer to potential students and put you in a position to nurture their experience from attraction to graduation and beyond.